Our Board of Directors

 Rebecca Cannara

 Rebecca Cannara (Executive Director, pronouns she/her) has worked in social work and education for over 25 years.
-She has served youth and families experiencing homelessness, developed a cooperative preschool, and produced online mathematics curriculum and an equity based course on homelessness.
+She has served youth and families experiencing homelessness, developed a cooperative preschool, and produced social justice, STEM and professional development curriculum with a focus on equity-based design.
 She received her master’s in Education from UCLA, where she trained in the University of Michigan model of intergroup dialogue and conducted research on providing dialogue as part of the professional training of educators.
-Rebecca is a member of the Global Dialogue Collective, formerly the US Academy of Professional Dialogue.
+Rebecca is a board member of the Global Dialogue Collective and thrives on bridging divides.

 Dr. Manpreet Dhillon Brar

 Manpreet (pronouns: she/her) is the Director of Intergroup Dialogue at UHRI.
 She holds a Ph.D. in education from UCLA and has over 10 years of experience as a diversity, equity, inclusion, and belonging (DEI&B) consultant and social justice educator.
-She is currently an assistant professor at CSU San Bernardino.
-With extensive research expertise in prejudice reduction, inclusion, and intergroup relations, Dr. Dhillon Brar is passionate about achieving measurable DEIB outcomes through teaching and facilitation.
+With extensive research expertise in prejudice reduction, inclusion, and intergroup relations, Dr. Dhillon Brar is passionate about achieving measurable DEIB outcomes through education.

 Our additional intergroup dialogue facilitators